ToraKH/CosmicAdventure/data/README.md

     - ```to restart game, press "SPACE"```

 ## Features
-- Music 🎵
-- Crash sound and effect 💥
 - Gravity 🕳
 - Ships loose fuel in motion, but can refuel 🚀
 - Scary, evil alien 👽
 - Scoreboards 📊
 - Start/game/end screen ⏱

+## Currently not working as pygame mixer will not initialize😭
+- Music 🎵
+- Crash sound and effect 💥